tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/dynamics_types/rotational.rst

 - A set of torque models (see :ref:`torque_model_setup`);
 - The initial conditions for the propagation (rotational state as :math:`[\mathbf{q};\boldsymbol{\omega}]` and time)
-- A propagator type, since the rotational state can have different representations (listed in :class:`~tudatpy.numerical_simulation.propagation_setup.propagator.RotationalPropagatorType`).
+- A propagator type, since the rotational state can have different representations (listed in :class:`~tudatpy.numerical_simulation.propagation_setup.propagator.RotationalPropagatorType`; default is quaternions and angular velocity).

 .. warning::